destel/rill/README.md

 - **Simplify stream processing.**
 Thanks to Go channels, built-in functions can handle potentially infinite streams, processing items as they arrive.
-This makes Rill suitable for real-time data processing, handling large datasets that don't fit in memory, or building responsive data pipelines.
+This makes Rill a convenient tool for real-time data processing, handling large datasets that don't fit in memory, or building responsive data pipelines.

 - **Provide solutions for advanced tasks.**